-g) In relation to the monitoring of the action plans of the Committee itself.
+f) In relation to other functions of the Committee.

-Article 9 of the Board Regulations establishes that the Board must perform an annual evaluation of the functioning of its Committees based on the reports they submit to the Board.
-To this end in the session on 31 March, the Chair of the Committee submitted the Report on the Committee's activities during the 2020 period for consideration.
+Article 9 of the Rules of the Board of Directors establishes that the Board must perform an annual evaluation of the functioning of its Committees based on the reports they submit to the Board.
+To this end at its meeting of 24 March, the Committee reported favourably on the Report on the Committee's activities in 2021.